aabdur1/tic-tac-toe/README.md

 # tic-tac-toe

-Tic tac toe project for the Odin Project
+A simple tic tac toe game with an ai player that chooses moves using the minimax algorithm.